A Civic Challenge for Families

 Don’t just play; talk about it!
-Play one of the four iCivics games above.
+Play one of the iCivics games above.
 Then download our discussion questions in English or Spanish (by clicking the green buttons) to start a family dialogue.

 Share your citizen selfie, score, game certificate on social media using the hashtag: #DemocracyAtPlay

 Did you enjoy playing games as a family?
 Did you take part in the BINGO challenge or get involved in your community?
 Tell us! iCivics needs your feedback to keep making FREE resources!
 Click here for the form.

 What makes your community work?
 What is local government responsible for?

 We’ve put together a BINGO game to challenge your family to learn about the impact that local government has on your life.
 Can you get 5 in a row—across, up, down, or diagonal?
 Or better yet, can you fill up the whole card?
 Also available en español!

 When you get “Bingo” share your citizen selfie on social media using the hashtag: #DemocracyAtPlay

 The National Association of Counties and iCivics have developed the “My County Works” activity book on county government to introduce elementary school students to the important role county government plays in our daily lives.
 Download your FREE copy!

 Share your citizen selfie on social media using the hashtag: #DemocracyAtPlay

 Check out what others are saying about the Democracy at Play civic challenge for families.